Zolkin1/contact-implicit-mpc/README.md

 # hybrid-mpc
-Hybrid MPC Package for walking robots
+Hybrid MPC Package for walking robots.

+The package will be able to generate walking trajecotries for bipedal and quadrupedal walking.